SydanJainen/statistical-methods-for-machine-learning/README.md

 Optional: Instead of regular ridge regression, implement kernel ridge regression using a Gaussian kernel.

-## Contribuisci
+## Contribute

-- Fork il repository
+- Fork the repository
-- Crea un branch (git checkout -b feature-nuova-feature)
+- Create a branch (git checkout -b feature-new-feature)
-- Commit le tue modifiche (git commit -am 'Aggiunta nuova feature')
+- Commit your changes (git commit -am 'Add new feature')
-- Push al branch (git push origin feature-nuova-feature)
+- Push the branch (git push origin feature-new-feature)
-- Apri una Pull Request
+- Open a Pull Request